micGuerr/MiNPAT/doc/demos/get_started.md

 Before starting a new session/subject analysis, there are a few things to setup:

-1. First, you need to create a copy of the template file `<path_to_new_project_folder>/logs/log_subXXX.txt`.
-A new copy will need to be created **every time you start a new subject analysis**.
+1. First, you need to create a copy of the template file `<path_to_new_project_folder>/logs/log_subXXX.txt`. **A new copy will be needed every time you want to analyze a new subject**.
 This file will store all the steps of the session and subject level analysis which will be performed for that specific subject.
     * You should copy the file in the very same folder (`<path_to_new_project_folder>/log`).
     * You should change the file extension from *.txt* to *.m*.
     * You should modify the file name so to include a **unique ID for that subject**.

 Assuming the subject ID is `001`, the command from terminal would be:
 ```bash
 mv <path_to_new_project_folder>/log/log_subXXX.txt <path_to_new_project_folder>/log/log_sub001.m
 ```

-2. Next, from Matlab, you should open the newly created file (` <path_to_new_project_folder>/log/log_sub001.m` in the example) and modify the following fields:
+2. Next, from Matlab, open the newly created file (` <path_to_new_project_folder>/log/log_sub001.m` in the example) and modify the following components:
     * Modify the function name (1st line) consistently with the name assigned to the file: e.g. `function log_subXXX()` ==> `function log_sub001()`.
     * Define the subject ID, consistently with the one used to name the file (line 24): e.g. `subid = '001';`.
     * Add the name of the folder (NOT the path to the folder) containing the subject DICOM data (line 30): e.g. `dcm_subid = 'S01';`.

-3. s
+    * Insert the number of cores you would like to use in your analysis...

+3. In the same file, duplicate the session level analysis (from line 38 to line 57) as many times as the number of session available for that specific subject.
+Modify the following components:
+    * Assigne each session an ID (line 42): e.g. `sesid = '01';`.
+    * Add the name of the folder (NOT the path to the folder) containing the session DICOM data (line 43): e.g. `config.dcm2nii.dcm_sesID = 's12345';`.
+    * Add the path to the *.json* configuration file for that specific session (line 44): e.g. `config.dcm2nii.configFile = '/Users/<username>/myBIDSconfigFile.json';`.
+    * ...
+    * Modify the comment line labeling the new session analysis consistently with the ID you used (line 41): e.g. `%% Session # XX` ==> `%% Session # 01`.